 Stand alone backpack versatility with the proven protection of our iPad Pro 12.9 Sleeve, no other backpack gives you more options.
-For 12.9
+For all 12.9 models

 The Universal Messenger Bag combines laptop + tablet storage in a bold, lightweight, feature rich, messenger bag style.

 iPad Bags - Behind the Designs

 For this interview, we are again speaking to MacCase President and Chief Creative Officer Michael Santoro about the company's current assortment of iPad bags.

 JKD: When starting a design program like this, what's your vision?
 What do you want to achieve with the designs for these iPad bags?